Understand your Assignment

 - Giltrow, Janet.
 Academic writing : an Introduction.

-PE1408 G53 2009
+PE1408 G53 2014

 - Taylor, G. (2009).
 A student's writing guide: How to plan and write successful essays.
 New York: Cambridge University Press.

-There are many more.
-In the UBC Library Catalogue, search the subject: report writing.
+- Even more: In the UBC Library Catalogue, search the subject: report writing.
 In addition, this topic list will bring up books on writing literature reviews and writing reports for specific disciplines, such as nursing, engineering, geography, psychology and English literature.